Yellow Rose housing project to hold traffic impact meetings in Calistoga Sept. 4, 12

-Over this summer, the YRR team was fortunate to have meetings with city agencies to share ideas and understand some of the challenges facing development in Calistoga.
+Over this summer, the Yellow Rose Ranch team was fortunate to have meetings with city agencies to share ideas and understand some of the challenges facing development in Calistoga.
 Team members met with several councilmembers to hear resident concerns directly.
 We appreciated everyone’s candor and willingness to share ideas respectfully.

-The YRR team, has conducted outreach throughout Calistoga, including a series of Q+A sessions on all aspects of the proposed neighborhood, including:
+The Yellow Rose Ranch team, has conducted outreach throughout Calistoga, including a series of Q&A sessions on all aspects of the proposed neighborhood, including:

 • Sept.
 5, 2018: Creation of subdivisions and considerations and protections